-Rumour also suggests that during the construction of the ship men working on the hull had been welded inside the vessel and left their to die, only to come back to haunt, and curse the ship.
+Rumour also suggests that during the construction of the shipmen working on the hull had been welded inside the vessel and left there to die, only to come back to haunt and curse the ship.

 Claims about the ships hauntings and curse do not end with just being on board, it is said horses will not pass the wreck when walking on the beach.

-Cray fisherman have long reported seeing the oil-skinned clothed man standing aboard the ship, and when investigated find no-one there.
+Cray fishermen have reported seeing the oil-skinned clothed ghost standing aboard the ship, and when investigated find no-one there.